g-poulos/usv_simulation/README.md

 ## Added Mass

-Using the submerged volume calculated in the previous section the added mass plugin can be used by adding the following code to the model SDF.
+Using the submerged volume calculated in the previous section the added mass plugin can be used by adding the following lines to the model SDF.

 ```html
 <plugin filename="AddedMass" name="added_mass::AddedMass">